• Play the sound file

 There's nothing more conservative than Christmas, and long may that remain true.
 Far be it from me to begrudge anyone his Kwanzaa bush.
 If that's your thing, I wish you joy of it … but if there are still any Kwanzaa bushes around in another 43 years, I'll be highly surprised.

-06 — Copenhagen.
+06 — China stiffs U.S.A. on climate change.
 Americans were relieved on Friday last when our President, Barack Obama, was finally granted an audience with Chinese Prime Minister Wen Jiabao.

 Obama was heard calling out to a room where the Chinese leader was holding court: "Mr. Premier, are you ready to see me?
 Are you ready?"

 Once he had dealt with more important business, Prime Minister Wen was indeed ready.
 Some of us had been a bit worried that the President might have to do a full kowtow, knocking his head on the floor nine times, as was demanded of Lord Macartney by the Qianlong Emperor in 1793, but the Chinese did not insist on this.
 They let it be known that a formal bow would suffice, and the President of course complied.